 Final step: Dig in as-is (or oomph it up with lemon glaze).

 - It took me years to be comfortable baking with Bundt pans.
-My early experiments were disasters, and then I learned 2 tricks for handling this curvy baking dish.
+My 2 tricks for handling these baking pans are -

-- Glaze the cake only after it has cooled completely.
+- Glaze the cake only after it's cooled completely.

 But I love icing Bundt cakes.

-So, here’s the simplest recipe for lemon glaze.
-Combine lemon juice with icing sugar and then pour.
-Top with lemon zest, stick fresh strawberries to fill the gap in the center, and voilà.
+So, hereโs the simplest recipe for lemon glaze - Combine lemon juice with icing sugar and then pour.
+Top with lemon zest, stick fresh strawberries to fill the gap in the center, and voilร .

 Slice, serve, and enjoy!

-If you’re not too fond of lemon glaze for cake, you can easily dust it with caster sugar and call it a day.
+If youโre not too fond of lemon glaze for cake, you can easily simply dust it with powdered sugar and call it a day.

 Strawberry Lemon Bundt Cake